 Animal Encounter Training

-Designing a Mobile Gamified Training System for Real-World Decision Making
+Designing a Mobile Training System for Real-World Decision Making Under Compliance Constraints

 At a glance

-• Designed mobile-first gamified training system used by law enforcement
+• Mobile-first training system designed for law enforcement

-• Replaced static learning with interactive scenario-based challenges
+• Replaced static content with interactive, scenario-based challenges

-• Re-architected legacy Flash system into HTML/CSS mobile platform
+• Re-architected a legacy Flash system into a modern HTML/CSS platform

 The result is a scalable training system that uses game design principles to improve real-world decision-making under pressure.